khonsulabs/bonsaidb/book/src/about/access_models.md

 A working example of this model can be found at [`examples/basic-server/examples/basic-server.rs`](https://github.com/khonsulabs/bonsaidb/blob/main/examples/basic-server/examples/basic-server.rs).
 When writing client/server applications that utilize `BonsaiDb`, you can have the `BonsaiDb` server running withing your server application.
 This means that your server still has the ability not use networking to interact with `BonsaiDb`.
 Regardless of if you run any other server code, your `BonsaiDb` server will be accessible through a `Client` over the network.

-## Coming Later: API Platform model (QUIC or WebSockets)
+## API Platform model (QUIC or WebSockets)

-If you're finding yourself developing an API for your application, and all of the consumers of this API are already connected to `BonsaiDb`, you may want to take advantage of the `platform` feature.
-This is not implemented yet, but the vision is that by implementing a few callbacks to handle and respond to your own serde-compatible request type, you can implement a custom API that can be used directly from clients.
-And, by taking advantage of the permissions model that will be developed, you can even expose this API over the internet safely.
+If you're finding yourself developing an API for your application, and all of the consumers of this API are already connected to `BonsaiDb`, you may want to take advantage of the custom api functionality of the server:

 ```mermaid
 graph LR